MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Get-AzureRmEnvironment.md

 # Get-AzureRmEnvironment

 ## SYNOPSIS
-Gets endpoints and metadata for an instance of azure_2 services.
+Gets endpoints and metadata for an instance of Azure services.

 ## SYNTAX